iamhosseindhv/notistack/README.md

 // Hide or display icon variant of a snackbar hideIconVariant     type: boolean         required: false       default: false

-// Event fired when user clicks on action button (if any) onClickAction       type: func            required: false       default: Dismiss the snackbar

 // Do not allow snackbars with the same message to be displayed multiple times preventDuplicate    type: boolean         required: false       default: false